evkx/evkx.github.io/content/technology/regen/calculations/_index.md

 The only way to know how much you have regenerated is to look at how much the state of charge of the battery changes from top to bottom of the mountain.

-{{< sitefigure thumb="technology/regen/calculations/soc_st.jpg" title="State of charge, the only way to see how much you have regenerated on many cars" >}}
+{{< sitefiguresized thumb="technology/regen/calculations/soc_st.jpg" width="1212" height="682" title="State of charge, the only way to see how much you have regenerated on many cars" >}}

 ## One pedal driving vs. manual/automatic regen